andjar/dokuroam/README.md

 First: I am not a professional programmer and my main goal is just making this functional.
 As I run this setup locally, offline and with just a single user, security is not my main priority.
 I therefore strongly advise you not to expose this setup to the internet without reviewing the changes that I have made and evaluated the risks yourself, and I will not take any responsibility for trouble that may arise.
 However, I hope you'll find it useful :)

 Clone this project and upload it to your server.
-Open install.php, and [install DokuWiki](https://www.dokuwiki.org/install) as normal.

-When you log in as administrator, you should change the following settings:
+Username and password are both "admin" and you should change this.
+These settings are set as default:

 * phpoksecurity -> Allow embedded PHP? **YES**
   * **Note that this may be a threat to security**, use with care